cyanreg/avtransport/draft-qproto-spec.md

 The actual rotation in radians is given by `π * (rotation.num/rotation.den)`.

-The value MAY be quantized to a modulus of of `π/2` (`rotation.num/rotation.den % 0.5 = 0`),
+The value MAY be quantized to a modulus of `π/2` (`rotation.num/rotation.den % 0.5 = 0`)
-in order to permit simple transposition for presentation rather than rotation.
+BY the receiver, in order to permit simple transposition for presentation rather than rotation.

 User data packets
 -----------------